How to install Ozeki SMS Gateway in Microsoft Azure

 Microsoft Azure offers an efficient solution for improving SMS communication through the integration of Ozeki SMS Gateway.
 Users may effectively manage SMS communication by setting up the Ozeki SMS Gateway on Microsoft Azure and creating connections to various service providers using API credentials.
 As the gateway successfully installed and connected, businesses can streamline SMS management.
 Combining these tools optimizes messaging for marketing, notifications, and emergencies, ensuring highly effective communication with your audience.
 With the Ozeki SMS Gateway deployed on Microsoft Azure, businesses can optimize their SMS communication strategies, making it an ideal solution for a wide range of applications.

 How to install Ozeki 10 on Microsoft Azure (video tutorial)

-This video tutorial will show you the steps on how to launch a Microsoft Azure virtual machine, as well as how to install Ozeki SMS Gateway on the virutal machine and access it remotely.
+This video tutorial will show you the steps on how to launch a Microsoft Azure virtual machine, as well as how to install Ozeki SMS Gateway on the virtual machine and access it remotely.

 Select virtual machine service

 First, go to the Home page on portal.azure.com.
 To select a virtual machine, click the Virtual machines icon located under Azure services (Figure 2).
 Selecting this option will forward you to the next page where you can add a new virtual machine to your account.